 I hadn’t heard of Northampton, Massachusetts when planning my road trip but I happened to pass through it on the way down from Vermont and decided to stop for lunch.

-Northampton is a lively college town, the Women’s College Smith has its campus here, and the town is full of cool cafes, book stores, and talented buskers performing in the street.
+Northampton is a lively college town, the Women’s College Smith has its campus here, and the town is full of cool cafes, bookstores, and talented buskers performing in the street.

 Northampton, Massachusetts has a vibrancy about it that was perfectly accentuated in the fall sunshine.
 I had been feeling fatigued and uninterested all morning but on arrival in Northampton, I felt invigorated.